High-Risk Pools and the Reviving on the AHCA in State-Level Form

-If we go with a separate insurance type and tax payer funding, the question becomes… “why is it we are doing this instead of expanding Medicaid?”
+If we go with a separate insurance type and taxpayer funding, the question becomes “why are we doing this instead of expanding Medicaid?”

 Meanwhile, the private market-based options have their own compilations.

-Nothing is simple here, especially if the pools are erected at a state level with 50 different solutions, but every type has some serious complications that makes the focus on them odd (as they are a way to avoid a public option, single payer, and Medicaid expansion without tossing the sick and poor out on the street).
+Nothing is simple here, especially if the pools are erected at a state level with 50 different solutions.
+Every type has some serious complications that make the focus on them odd.
+They are a way to avoid a public option, single payer, and Medicaid expansion without tossing the sick and poor out on the street.

 The ACA used high-risk pools in its first year as part of its transition, and they burned through their funding very quickly.